lk-geimfari/mimesis/docs/schema.rst

     ['Basil', 'Carlee', 'Sheryll']

 The keyword argument **i** is used to specify the number of values to generate.
-If **i** is not specified, a reasonable default value (which is 10) is used.
+If **i** is not specified, the default value of 10 is used.

-The :class:`~mimesis.schema.Fieldset` class is a subclass of :class:`~mimesis.schema.BaseField` and inherits all its methods, attributes and properties.
-This means that API of :class:`~mimesis.schema.Fieldset` is almost the same as for :class:`~mimesis.schema.Field` which is also a subclass of :class:`~mimesis.schema.BaseField`.
+The :class:`~mimesis.schema.Fieldset` class is a subclass of :class:`~mimesis.schema.BaseField` and inherits all its methods, attributes, and properties.
+This means the API of :class:`~mimesis.schema.Fieldset` is almost the same as :class:`~mimesis.schema.Field`, which is also a subclass of :class:`~mimesis.schema.BaseField`.
-Almost, because an instance of :class:`~mimesis.schema.Fieldset` accepts an additional keyword argument **i**.
+The only difference is that :class:`~mimesis.schema.Fieldset` accepts an additional keyword argument **i**.

 Overriding the Default Keyword Argument for Fieldset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While it may not be necessary in most cases, it is possible to override the default name
+While not necessary in most cases, you can override the default name
-of a keyword argument **i** for a specific instance of :class:`~mimesis.schema.Fieldset`.
+of the keyword argument **i** for a specific instance of :class:`~mimesis.schema.Fieldset`.

 Let's take a look at the example: